VA2QED/frame-of-references/notes.md

 ## Introduction

-Hello everyone, in this video we are going to attempt to explain the concept of a reference frame.
+Hello everyone, in this video we would like to explain the concept of a reference frame, in the context of physics and motion.

 ```python
 class SelfIntroduction(Scene)